Gerina D. Whethers

 Mary Elizabeth has worked in State Government, specifically in Human Resources, for more than 20 years.
 Throughout her career she has served on numerous committees and is a member of the National Association for State Personnel Executives, International Personnel Management Association, and Society for Human Resource Management.
 In her role as Commissioner, she oversees the administration of the Commonwealth's employment application process; state payroll functions; official personnel records for state employees; the state Classification and Compensation system; and the statewide Performance Management Program.
 Ms. Bailey attended Kentucky Wesleyan College where she majored in Business Administration.
 She resides in Frankfort with her husband Todd Bailey and their three children.

-Alaina Myers is a human resources professional with over 13 years of experience, with the last 10 of those years in the Personnel Cabinet’s Department of Human Resources Administration.
-She is a member of the International Public Management Association for Human Resources (IPMA-HR) and currently serves on the Board of Directors for the Kentucky Chapter as President-Elect.
+Alaina Myers is a human resources (HR) professional with over 16 years of HR experience, with the last 13 of those years in the Personnel Cabinet’s Department of Human Resources Administration (DHRA).
+She is a member of the International Public Management Association for Human Resources (IPMA-HR) and serves on the Board of Directors for the Kentucky Chapter as Past President.
 Alaina graduated cum laude with a Bachelor of Science in Psychology from James Madison University.
-She is a Senior Certified Professional (IPMA-SCP), received her Certificate of Supervisory Essentials (CSE) and is a trained mediator with the Kentucky Employee Mediation Program (KEMP).
+She is an IPMA Senior Certified Professional (IPMA-SCP), received her Certificate of Supervisory Essentials (CSE) and is a trained mediator with the Kentucky Employee Mediation Program (KEMP).
 In her role as Deputy Commissioner, Alaina oversees the administration of the statewide Performance Management Program, the DHRA Training Program and the Division of Career Opportunities.
-Alaina resides in Lexington with her husband Paul and their two daughters.
+Alaina resides in Lexington, KY with her husband and their two daughters.

 Kentucky Public Employees' Deferred Compensation Authority